-This blog originally appear on IoT Business News on September 3, 2020.
+This blog originally appeared on IoT Business News on September 3, 2020.

 The future is greener.

-The most exciting aspect of my job is meeting innovative companies like Beoga and understanding how IoT will be used to drive innovation.
+The most exciting aspect of my job is meeting innovative companies like Beoga and understanding how IoT can drive innovation.
 IoT devices will soon number in the tens of billions, but statistics are meaningless without context.
 Understanding how IoT is going to change our lives makes it much more personally relevant.

-Beoga’s vision is especially inspiring.
-They see a world where smart meters, data, and market forces will all contribute to bringing greener, less costly energy to the world.
+Beoga’s vision is incredibly inspiring.
+They see a world where smart meters, data, and market forces will contribute to bringing greener, less costly energy to the world.

 What is a Smart Meter?